-Nevada’s unique law that allows voters to cast a ballot for "none of the above" is coming under new scrutiny over whether it's constitutional.
+"None Of The Above" Debated In CourtNevada's unique law that allows voters to cast a ballot for "none of the above" is coming under new scrutiny over whether it's constitutional.

 Record Number Of Gay, Bi Candidates Seek Seats In CongressOf the four openly gay members of Congress, the two longest-serving stalwarts are vacating their seats.
 Instead of fretting, their activist admirers are excited about a record number of gays vying to win seats in the next Congress — and to make history in the process.